samvedya/SARfvc/README.md

 This repository contains three file.
 - EPFM.m - the main file which does the classification
 - Lc2msk - Function gives binary masks for each feature from LULC required for EPFM.m
-- Mask.m - Allows to create your own ROI from LULC

 **Inputs**